You can skip the take-out line and still get the flavors of your favorite spring roll!

 - Make the rolls by laying 2 squares of filo (1 square can easily break) or 1 spring roll wrapper on the working area.
-Spoon some sautèed chicken and vegetables at the part closer to you.
+Spoon some sautèed chicken and vegetables at the part closest to you.
 Roll, tuck in the sides then keep on rolling until the end.
 Wet your fingertips with water then dab the ends of the filo lightly to seal them.
 Work on the other spring rolls.

 - Line a baking tray with parchment paper and place the spring rolls on it.

 - Brush each spring roll with the remaining 1 tablespoon extra virgin olive oil.

 - Bake for 15 - 20 minutes or until they turn golden brown.